 On the previous page of this lesson, temperature was defined as the reading on a thermometer.
 The process of calibrating a thermometer was explained and the variety of commonly used temperature scales were described.
 Finally, the concept of an absolute lowest temperature was discussed.
 But in the end, the fundamental definition of temperature was not given.
 Temperature was only defined in practical terms - the reading on a thermometer.
 Now we have to answer the more fundamental question: what is the reading on a thermometer the reflection of?
 What is temperature a measure of?

 It is at this point that we can use a more sophisticated definition of temperature.
 Temperature is a measure of the average kinetic energy of the particles within a sample of matter.
 In a previous unit of The Physics Classroom Tutorial, kinetic energy was defined as the energy of motion.
 An object ... or a particle ... that is moving has kinetic energy.
 There are three common forms of kinetic energy - vibrational kinetic energy, rotational kinetic energy and translational kinetic energy.
-Up to this point of the tutorial, we have associated kinetic energy with the movement of an object (or particle) from one location to another.
+Up to this point of the Tutorial, we have associated kinetic energy with the movement of an object (or particle) from one location to another.
 This is referred to as translational kinetic energy.
 A ball moving through space has translational kinetic energy.
-An object can also have vibrational kinetic energy; this is the energy of motion possessed by an object that is oscillating or vibrating about a fixed position.
-A mass attached to a spring has vibrational kinetic energy.
+But an object can also have vibrational kinetic energy; this is the energy of motion possessed by an object that is oscillating or vibrating about a fixed position.
+And a mass attached to a spring has vibrational kinetic energy.
 Such a mass is not permanently displaced from its position like a ball moving through space.
 Finally an object can have rotational kinetic energy; this is the energy associated with an object that is rotating about an imaginary axis of rotation.
 A spinning top isn't moving through space and isn't vibrating about a fixed position, but there is still kinetic energy associated with its motion about an axis of rotation.
 This form of kinetic energy is called rotational kinetic energy.

 When the temperature of an object increases, the particles that compose the object begin to move faster.
 They either vibrate more rapidly, rotate with greater frequency or move through space with a greater speed.
 Increasing the temperature causes an increase in the particle speed.
 So as a sample of water in a pot is heated, its molecules begin to move with greater speed and this greater speed is reflected by a higher thermometer reading.
 Similarly, if a sample of water is placed in the freezer, its molecules begin to move slower (with a lower speed) and this is reflected by a lower thermometer reading.
 It is in this sense that a thermometer can be thought of as a speedometer.